Things to Do in Santa Fe During Fall: Best Adventure Day Trips!

 Keep reading to learn more about where we stayed, enjoyed delicious food, and played outside.
 Discover the best things to do in Santa Fe!

 Also, if you find this article outside of the fall season, don’t worry!
-You can still do everything we recommend except seeing the fall foliage.
+You can still do everything we recommend except see the fall foliage.

 This post contains affiliate links, which means we’ll receive a commission if you purchase through our links at no extra cost to you.
 This allows us to continue publishing free travel and gear guides.
 Please read our full disclosure for more information.
 Thanks for your support!